pyOpenSci/python-package-guide/documentation/repository-files/readme-file-best-practices.md

 ### ✔️ Installation instructions

 Include instructions for installing your package.
-If you have published the package on both PyPI and Anaconda Cloud be sure to include instructions for both.
+If you have published the package on both PyPI and Anaconda.org, be sure to include instructions for both.

 ### ✔️ Document any additional setup required